benmvp/benmvp.com/content/posts/tools-catch-accessibility-errors-javascript-applications/index.md

 ---

-While these 5 tools do lots to automate (and teach!) a lot of common accessibility mistakes, they don't replace testing our UIs ourselves.
+While these 5 tools do lots to automate finding (and teaching!) a lot of common accessibility mistakes, they don't replace testing our UIs ourselves.
 Testing our UIs with [assistive devices](https://www.gov.uk/service-manual/technology/testing-with-assistive-technologies#when-to-test) not only helps us verify that our code is correct (or woefully broken), but should give us some empathy as well.
 And we also can't avoid the responsibility of [learning more](https://www.youtube.com/watch?v=z8xUCzToff8) about accessibility best practices.

 Are there any other automated tools you use for validating accessibility?
 I'm interested in adding event more to my pipeline.
 Feel free to reach out to me on Twitter at [@benmvp](https://twitter.com/benmvp).